ehayik/jfx-playground/README.md

 The project uses the following technologies:

-- JavaFX 8
+- JavaFX 11
 - Spring Boot v2.7.7

 ## Developer Guide

 ### Prerequisites

-- Download and install Oracle JDK 8 (which includes all JavaFX modules).
+- Download and install JDK 11.

 ### How to run?